collapsed-stacks/startups/questions/5394/startup-share-exchange.md

 - tagged: `legal`, `equity`
 - score: 1

-<p>Is there a site where employees of startups can exchange shares or options in each other's companies?
+Is there a site where employees of startups can exchange shares or options in each other's companies?
 If not, what legal obstacles would prevent them from doing so if no money is changing hands?
-Can a startup employee's employer legally prevent the employee from exchanging his shares or options with a counterparty in another firm?</p>
+Can a startup employee's employer legally prevent the employee from exchanging his shares or options with a counterparty in another firm?

 ## Answer 5395